jerjorg/SymmetryReduceBZ.jl/README.md

 ## Examples

 To calculate the irreducible Brillouin zone, provide the lattice and atomic basis to `calc_ibz`.
-The IBZ will be returned as either a convex hull or intersection of half spaces.
+The IBZ will be returned as a polyhedron from Polyhedra.jl, which can be viewed either as a convex hull or an intersection of half spaces.
 ```@example
 import SymmetryReduceBZ.Lattices: genlat_CUB
 import SymmetryReduceBZ.Symmetry: calc_ibz